How to Dehydrate Potatoes – Dehydrating Potatoes, A Step-by-Step Guide

 Supplies Needed for Dehydrating Canned Diced Potatoes

-It would be best to have a good quality food dehydrator to dehydrate canned diced potatoes.
-We use the Nesco FD-75A, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
-This is the best food dehydrator for our long-term food storage needs.
+All you need to dehydrate these foods is a good quality food dehydrator.
+We use the Nesco food dehydrators.
+You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
+We believe this is the best food dehydrator for our long-term food storage needs.

 • Several cans of diced new potatoes

-• Wide-mouth canning funnel
+• Wide-mouth canning jar funnel

-• Desiccant packets
+• Desiccant packets (optional)

 The Nesco 13.5-inch round dehydrator tray has close to 119 square inches or .8 square feet of surface area for drying.